 "It is, however, a still more painful fact, that the females have seldom any religious instruction bestowed upon them.
 They are but very rarely seen engaged in the worship of their gods; except at the time of their annual festivals, when they venture among the crowd, to present their little ones to the frightful idol, as he passes in the sanguinary car; or to gather up the flowers, which, having first been presented to the idol, have been thrown out of the car, and then rolled over by the devotees; and which they carefully preserve and dry, and pulverize, considering them as most potent and saving remedies in all diseases.
-Seldom or never do we see the female even marked with the sacred ashes, while the man appears nearly covered with them, and which he is careful to procure from the temple at a considerable expense: his forehead is daubed with these ashes, that he may have wisdom for the day; his breast, that he may have wisdom for the day, ins breast, that he may have health; his arms, that he may have strength; and his back, that he may be sheltered from danger; but no such marks of devotion appear on the female.
-This, to us, may be con-sidered as no great privation, if we look at the nature of their superstitions; but when we consider nature of their superstitions; but when we consider that it is regarded by them as an honourable distinction, it shows the awfully neglected and degraded state of the sex.
-It may be necessary to remark, that this description applies particularly to the Malabars, the worshippers of Brahmah, among whom I resided."
-Mr. Hardy states the following particulars of the usages of the natives: "The erection of a place of worship in this neighbourhood is the more necessary, as the inhabitants are in all things too superstitious; and appear more attached to the degraded ceremonies of heathenism, than in any other part of Cevlon which I have yet in any other part of Ceylon which I have yet visited.
+Seldom or never do we see the female even marked with the sacred ashes, while the man appears nearly covered with them, and which he is careful to procure from the temple at a considerable expense: his forehead is daubed with these ashes, that he may have wisdom for the day; his breast, that he may have health; his arms, that he may have strength; and his back, that he may be sheltered from danger; but no such marks of devotion appear on the female.
+This, to us, may be considered as no great privation, if we look at the nature of their superstitions; but when we consider that it is regarded by them as an honourable distinction, it shows the awfully neglected and degraded state of the sex.
+It may be necessary to remark, that this description applies particularly to the Malabars, the worshippers of Brahmah. among whom I resided."

+Mr. Hardy states the following particulars of the usages of the natives: "The erection of a place of worship in this neighbourhood is the more necessary, as the inhabitants are in all things too superstitious; and appear more attached to the degraded ceremonies of heathenism, than in any other part of Ceylon which I have yet visited.
 The beating of the tom-tom is nightly heard, accompanying the voice of the yakadura, while he chants the praises of devils !

 "A banian-tree stands within a few yards of the spot chosen for the building of our chapel.
 A person supposed to be afflicted by an infernal spirit was brought to this tree, a few days ago; part of his hair was wrapped round the head of a cock, which was nailed to the tree.
 The head of the fowl was then severed from its body, and the portion of hair cut from the head of the man; the people supposing that the demon would leave the person afflicted, and take possession of the tree.